 IPTV program seeks adults age 50+ for virtual health management visits

 The IPTV program is seeking adults age 50 and older to participate in one or two 60-minute virtual home visits.
 Adults must be living independently, will need a smartphone or computer, and should be able to use Zoom or a similar video conferencing program.
-Please share this opportunity and the documents linked below with anyone 50+ you feel may be interested!
+Please share this opportunity and the links below with anyone 50+ you feel may be interested!

 The adults appreciate the time they get to teach students, not only about their own health but what it means to have a health care practitioner who is caring and willing to do virtual home visits for those who may be homebound.
 Some adults report they also see a benefit for themselves.